Quranic is an up and coming hip hop artist, slam poet and entertainer from Dayton, Ohio

 Gotta Handle Biz

-After earning his GED Quranic's new challenge was deciding the best route to go to support his dreams. .
-He didn't go straight to college and instead focused on music and took time exploring his many options.
-His goal was build an empire with his label-mates.
-He teamed up with DJ Raastar to host venues and parties as a way to promote M#19 artists and practice performing.
-They got a nice following for hookah spots as they were just becoming trendy in the city of Dayton.
+After earning his GED Quranic's new challenge was deciding the best route to go to further support his dreams. .
+He didn't go straight to college and instead focused on music and took time exploring options.
+His goal was to build an empire with his label-mates so he teamed up with DJ Raastar to do gigs hosting, hyping, and djing public venues and house parties as a way to promote M#19 artists and get more experience performing.
+They gained a following popularizing hookah bars as they were just becoming trendy in the city of Dayton and around the same time Quranic had aired his first single on college radio (with "Taking Our Time").

-Around the same time Quranic had aired his first song on college radio (Taking Our Time) and M#19 entertainment had expanded and signed a joint venture with other local entertainment companies to maximize production, promotion profit and resources.
-During this time the underground hit "Y'all Ain't Know" was released which was intended as a street single for a collab tape that never was completed.
-Alot of opportunities were passed up when Quranic's father and DJ fell ill and wasn't able to be as active in the entertainment world anymore.
-Quranic was forced to bare the load and try to pick up the slack with most of the M#19 staff leaving or being haulted by personel setbacks.
-It became overwhelming and financial situations became more dire so Quranic refocused on securing a steady income and maintaining his musical presence online.
+Furthermore a lot of opportunities were neglected when DJ Raastar, Quranic's father, manager and stage DJ fell seriously ill and wasn't able to be as active in the entertainment world anymore.
+Quranic was forced to bare the load of the Movement and try to pick up the slack himself with most of the M#19 staff leaving or being halted by personal setbacks.
+It became overwhelming and financial situations became more dire so Quranic refocused on securing a steady income while maintaining his musical presence mainly online.